 - 1/2 cup plain Greek yogurt (for dairy free or vegan version, use non-dairy yogurt or mayo)

-- 2 Tbsp apple juice or white grape juice
+- 2 Tablespoons apple juice or white grape juice

 - sea salt and black pepper, to taste